Cancer is one of the leading causes of death worldwide (

 Excess buildup of these harmful compounds can contribute to inflammation and may play a role in the development of cancer and other diseases (

 Certain foods, such as animal foods high in fat and protein, as well as highly processed foods, are most likely to produce these harmful compounds when subjected to high temperatures.

 These include meat — particularly red meat — certain cheeses, fried eggs, butter, margarine, cream cheese, mayonnaise, oils and nuts.

 One study followed almost 4,000 men with prostate cancer.
-Results found that high intakes of whole milk increased the risk of disease progression and death (32).
+Results showed that high intakes of whole milk increased the risk of disease progression and death (

 More research is needed to determine possible cause and effect.

-Theories are that these findings may be due to an increased intake of calcium, insulin-like growth factor 1 (IGF-1) or estrogen hormones from pregnant cows — all of which have been weakly linked to prostate cancer (33, 34, 35).
+Theories suggest that these findings are due to an increased intake of calcium, insulin-like growth factor 1 (IGF-1) or estrogen hormones from pregnant cows — all of which have been weakly linked to prostate cancer (